 Some of the exciting developments for the first half of the school year include:

-- New computer science discoveries course at the secondary level
+- A new computer science discoveries course at the secondary level.

 During the second half of the school year, we will continue to focus on the above areas while offering a new vocational assessment to students from local school districts.
 We also will have a core team trained in the Olweus Bullying Prevention Program.

 As we work together, our goal at Sunrise is to fully meet the academic, vocational and social needs of all our students.
-All the best as we head into 2020!
+All the best in 2020!